yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/split-token.md

 {"access_token":"MEwIaRgq4go4R2M2z7AADywZ2ToxG4gDMoG4SQ1X3GJ0","expires_in":300,"not-before-policy":0,"scope":"email profile","session_state":"fb8754d1-d518-40e8-a84f-85347a0639c8","token_type":"bearer"}
 ```
-Notice that the returned response is considerably smaller than before, as it is just the signature of the “access_token” field.
+Notice that the returned response is considerably smaller than before, as it is just the signature of the `access_token` field.
 The client can then simply use that access token as a bearer token for subsequent REST API calls via the Tyk Gateway.

-If we are on Tyk Pro, we can even look up the key in the Dashboard:
+If you are on Tyk Self-Managed, you can even look up the key in the Dashboard:

 ![Split Token](/docs/img/2.10/split_token3.png)